Surgical Procedures: Surgery and Staging for Colon Cancer

 Author: Marisa Healy, BSN, RN

-Colon cancer is when cancer cells are found in the colon.
+When there are cancer cells in your colon, it is called colon cancer.
 The colon, or large bowel, is about 5 feet long.
-It is part of the body’s digestive system, which breaks down nutrients and gets rid of waste from your body.
+It is part of your digestive system, which breaks down nutrients and gets rid of waste from your body.

 Colon cancer often starts in precancerous polyps.
-These are called adenomatous polyps.
+A polyp is a clump of cells that forms on the lining of your colon.
+Precancerous polyps are called adenomatous polyps.
 These polyps can turn into cancer and spread to the intestinal wall.
 The most common type of colon cancer is adenocarcinoma.
 Other types are:

 What is staging and how is it done?